 Metal Tech business segment operates in a niche area and is a market leader in an otherwise highly fragmented industry.
 This business segment produces tools for identification and marking of steel products.
-The Metal Tech division delivered several large orders in 2012 and the turnover increased by 43% to EUR 45 million.
+The Metal Tech business segment faced stagnant revenues in 2013.